 Indeed, it’s easy to be sedentary right now and just binge-watch your favorite Netflix shows.
 However, daily physical activities can be therapeutic and bring that much-needed sense of normalcy in your everyday life.
 Fortunately, there are plenty of ways to stretch and sweat at home.

 Whether you’re an athlete looking to maintain peak performance with challenging workouts, or an enthusiast looking to have a better headspace during this difficult time, then this is for you.
+Have a look at Spikes and Heels for some female focused fitness tips and advice.
 Here are some of the best workouts for athletes during the quarantine.

 Nourish your body with supplements